EXECUTIVE CHEF NAVEESH LAUL

 After completing the program, Chef Naveesh joined the team at Graze at The Taj MG Road Bangalore where he worked closely under Chef Oscar Gonzalez learning the finer details of Avant Garde modern European cuisine.
 Laul moved up the ladder quickly and became chef de cuisine for Vista Restaurant at Taj Lands End, Mumbai where he served many bureaucrats and Bollywood film actors.
 Over the next several years, Chef Naveesh joined the Machan team at Emperor Lounge and Ricks at the iconic Taj Mahal Hotel, New Delhi before getting promoted to lead the team for seven restaurants and banqueting operations at The Taj Bengal Hotel, Kolkata as their executive sous chef.
 There he served many presidential diplomats and famous figures like Pelé, Ban-ki-moon and the Dalai Lama, to name a few.

 In 2016, after being with the Taj Hotels for close to 11 years, Chef Naveesh moved to The United States and joined the team at Omni Fort Worth Hotel as executive sous chef.
+In 2019, he was promoted to executive chef.
 In his spare time, Chef Naveesh enjoys reading culinary books and journals and is also a Sahaja Yoga Meditation Instructor at the Fort Worth Library.

 RESTAURANT CHEF GARY DIDOMINICK